pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 VNF Forwarding Graph
 ====================

-VNF Forwarding Graph or VNFFG feature in Tacker is used to orchestrate and manage traffic through VNFs.
+VNF Forwarding Graph or VNFFG feature in Apmec is used to orchestrate and manage traffic through VNFs.
 In short, abstract VNFFG TOSCA definitions are rendered into Service Function Chains (SFCs) and Classifiers.
 The SFC makes up an ordered list of VNFs for traffic to traverse, while the classifier